 Following an award decision and contractualisation, ICMPD will sign a Grant Contract (see templates in annex) with the Applicant.

 Depending on the quality and complexity of the application, and other, external factors, it may take up to 2-5 months between the moment of application and a possible start date of the granted Action.

-All templates of the Grant Contract are available here.
+All templates of the Grant Contract are available under the relevant Call.